-This summary does not address the alternative minimum tax, any non-income tax or any state, local or non-U.S. tax consequences of the acquisition, ownership or disposition of our securities.
+This summary does not address the alternative minimum tax, any non-income tax (such as estate or gift taxes or the recently enacted Medicare tax on certain investment income) or any state, local or non-U.S. tax consequences of the acquisition, ownership or disposition of our securities.